satwikav/Covid19_EPP_project/codebook.md

 | | `recorded_flag_R1` | | Binary flag for policy implementation | 0 - state level<br/>1 - national level<br/>-100 - no data |

 ---
-### Calculating Indicies
+### Calculating the Sub Score and Stringency Indicies

 First we calculate the Sub Score Index for each of the 9 indicators.
-Then we calculate Sub Score Index for the broader categories and the aggregate Stringency Index.
+Then we calculate the individual stringency indices for the three containment policy groups as well as the aggregated **Stringency Index**.

 | Indicator | Max. value | Flag |
 | :---: | :---: | :---: |